dwhyrock/elastic-agent/docs/release-notes/_snippets/9.3.3+build202604082258/index.md

 ### Fixes [elastic-agent-9.3.3&#43;build202604082258-fixes]

-* Fixes memory leak related to path normalization in Elastic Defend.
-The leak was introduced in 9.3.0.
+* Fixes a memory leak related to path normalization in Elastic Defend that was introduced in 9.3.0.
 * Fixes the Elastic Defend Kafka output.
 Handling transient or invalid metadata responses by falling back to broker-selected partitioning.